 Lessons from Rwanda

 CAR’s religious leaders visited Rwanda Aug.
 7 and 8 to examine progress in conflict resolution made since the 1994 genocide.
-The delegation included Guerekoyame; Dieudonne Nzapalainga, the archbishop Bangui; and Oumar Kobine Layama, the Imam of Bangui.
+The delegation included Guerekoyame; Dieudonne Nzapalainga, the archbishop Bangui; and Oumar Kobine Layama, the the person who leads prayers in a mosque. of Bangui.
 Each is a member of the Religious Platform.